-There were a lot of things I enjoyed on my trip to Taiwan, but one highlight I haven’t talked about yet is the local drinking culture.
+I enjoyed many things on my trip to Taiwan, but one highlight I haven’t talked about yet is the local drinking culture.
 As something of a spirits connoisseur, this is clearly a huge oversight on my part.
 I expect to be struck down by lightning any day now.
 Before that happens, I’ll fix that mistake by introducing six local drinks from Taiwan you don’t want to miss.

 NOTE: THIS POST HAS BEEN SPONSORED AND/OR CONTAINS AFFILIATE LINKS THROUGH WHICH I EARN A COMMISSION AT NO ADDITIONAL COST TO YOU.
 SUPPORT A WOMAN-OWNED SMALL BUSINESS (LIKE MINE!)
 TODAY.
 (P.S.
 ALL VIEWS EXPRESSED ARE MY OWN.
 OF COURSE.)